-"I'm A Fan" Does Not Belong To Phyno, Pia Mia's Version Is The Only One Authorised - Decarlo - Nigeria Today
+"I'm A Fan" Song Does Not Belong To Phyno, Pia Mia's Version Is The Only One Authorised - Decarlo - Nigeria Today

-"I’m A Fan" Does Not Belong To Phyno, Pia Mia’s Version Is The Only One Authorised – Decarlo
+"I’m A Fan" Song Does Not Belong To Phyno, Pia Mia’s Version Is The Only One Authorised – Decarlo

 US Based Singer, Decarlo says he’s the original writer of the controversial song “I’m a fan” and that Pia Mia’s song is the only one authorised.